pact-foundation/pact.io/consumer/README.md

 **The rule of thumb for working out what to test or not test is - if I don't include this scenario, what bug in the consumer or what misunderstanding about how the provider responds might be missed.
 If the answer is none, don't include it.**

+## Only make assertions about things that will affect the consumer if they change

+Avoid the temptation to make assertions about general business rules that you know about the provider (eg. the customer ID is expected to be in the format `[A-Z][A-Z][A-Z]\-\d\d\d`).
+Only make assertions about things that would affect your consumer if they changed (eg. a link must start with `http` because your app is expecting absolute URLs, and would error if it received a relative one).
+This allows the provider to evolve without getting false alerts from unncessarily strict pact verification tests.

 ## Use `Pact` for isolated \(unit\) tests

 * as a mock \(calls to mocks are verified after a test\) not a stub \(calls to stubs are not verified\).
 Using `Pact` as a stub defeats the purpose of using `Pacts`.